meaganc/website-optimization/README.md

     ```
     <script async src="http://www.google-analytics.com/analytics.js"></script>
     ```
-    * Utilized the information from [this](http://keithclark.co.uk/articles/loading-css-without-blocking-render/) blog post to asynchronously load CSS.
-This produced a very significant impact on the Index PageSpeed Insights score.
+    * Initially, I utilized the information from [this](http://keithclark.co.uk/articles/loading-css-without-blocking-render/) blog post to asynchronously load CSS.
     ```
     <link href="css/style.css" rel="stylesheet" media="none" onload="if(media!='all')media='all'">
     ```
+    This produced a very significant impact on the Index PageSpeed Insights score, but it was not enough to take the score over 90.
+To achieve this final step, I configured grunt to run the grunt-inline task and inline the CSS in the output HTML, and then cleaned up this HTML using an HTML beautifier.
     * Webfonts were left as is, as they did not make a significant impact on the PageSpeed Insights score.
 However, we could save them locally if it became a concern.
 * Main.js
   * The main bottleneck was the creation of the pizzas and the resizing of the pizzas.